 Cost – this is known upfront and there are no hidden costs.
 You pay for face to face meetings and preparation of documents (agreed in advance).
 It is much more cost effective than litigation, as the clients share the mediator’s costs rather than each paying a solicitor separately.

-Mediation generally preserves better relationships between spouses and parents as it encourages you both to talk and listen.
+Mediation generally preserves better relationships between spouses, civil partners and parents as it encourages you both to talk and listen.
 The mediator works with you to consider the interests of the children and reflect on your co-parenting relationship.
 Mediation can mean that you avoid potentially acrimonious and costly correspondence between solicitors.

-Do you need to make a court application?
+Do you need a MIAM certificate to make a court application?

-If you do not wish to try mediation and need to make an application to the court about your children or financial matters, the court requires you to attend a statutory Mediation Information and Assessment Meeting, also known as MIAM.
-I do not offer this type of stand-alone meeting and I recommend you contact a FMCA mediator to assist you.
-You can find a FMCA mediator here.
-If mediation has started and broken down, then I am able to issue a certificate to enable a client to make a court application if required.
+If you do not wish to try mediation and need to make an application to the court about your children or financial matters, the court requires you first to attend a statutory Mediation Information and Assessment Meeting, also known as a MIAM.
+I offer this type of meeting and issue a certificate required for a court application if required.
+My fee is £150 for this meeting.
+If mediation has started and broken down, then I can also issue a certificate for a financial or child related court application upon request.